-СО Course Objectives CO1 Differentiate the different concepts in discipline Archaeology.
+СО The learners will be able to CO1 Differentiate the different concepts in discipline Archaeology.
 CO2 Examine the growth and development of Archaeology and estimate the contributions of the different scholars to the discipline.
 CO3 Illustrate the method in Archaeological operations.
 CO4 Assess the significance of the different surveys in Archaeology.
 CO5 Evaluate the value of Archaeology in the Historical studies.